mrseanryan/tslint-folders/README.md

   "extends": "./tslint.tslint-folders.json"
 ```

+Assuming tslint is already in place, then you should now see any unexpected imports (or disabled tests) be flagged by tslint.
+This should work as usual for tslint: on the command line, or in an editor such as Visual Code (may require refreshing the editor).

 4 Generating a summary of the package configuration

 Assuming that `tslint.tslint-folders.json` has been correctly configured to model the expected package structure, then you can run this command to generate a summary: